We're sending your request, please wait.

 Below is an overview of the goals-based personal advice you can get from TWUSUPER, and the fees (if any) that may apply.

-*The Trustee has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195, AFSL No 232514 to facilitate the provision of financial advice to members of TWUSUPER (Fund).
-Advice is provided by TWUSUPER financial advisers who are representatives of IFS.
-Fees may apply.
-Further information about the cost of advice is set out in IFS' Financial Services Guide, a copy of which can be obtained by calling 1800 222 071.
-IFS is responsible for any advice given to you by its representatives.
+*TWUSUPER ABN 77 343 563 307 has engaged Industry Fund Services Limited (IFS) ABN 54 007 016 195 AFSL No 232514 to facilitate the provision of financial advice to members of TWUSUPER.
+Advice is provided by one of our financial advisers who are employees of TWU Nominees Pty Ltd and Authorised Representatives of IFS.
+Fees for personal advice may apply.
+Further information about the advice services that can be provided is set out in IFS’ Financial Services Guide, a copy of which is available by calling 1800 222 071.
+IFS is responsible for any advice given to you by its Authorised Representatives.

 We've put together a list of common questions from our members about such things as: